degrace1/Autonomous-Line-Tracking-Car/README.md

 - Keep tracking of the colored ball and label it in the video.
 ----

-## Functions in object detection & tracking module
+## Class BallCapture

-### coloredBallTracking (vs, yellowLower , yellowUpper , minR , maxR) in BallCapture.py
+### BallCapture (self, yellowLower , yellowUpper , minR , maxR)

-Before calling this function, videostream handler should be created first.

-- #### Input
+during the initialization hte class will open a video stream and set up all parameters.

 Params | description
 ------- | ----